Search This Blog

 Leaves are arranged on flat sprays (branchlets).

-Leaves opposite one-another, scale-like, bluish green in color, no more than 1/8" with distinct white lines where the leaves overlap.
+Leaves opposite one-another, sort of in 4 rows, scale-like, bluish green in color, no more than 1/8" with distinct white lines on the lower surface where the leaves overlap.

 Cones are smaller than Monterey cypress but larger than the Lawson falsecypress.
 They have a sharp bract (point) on the end of each scale.
 Usually 4 scales.
 Maturing brown and opening on the tree.